2014 Puntland presidential election

 The 2014 Puntland presidential election was held on 8 January 2014 in Garowe, the administrative capital of the autonomous Puntland region in northeastern Somalia.
 The third such vote to be held in the state since its formation in 1998, it followed the election of a new Parliament Speaker and Deputy Speakers on 4 January 2014 by the 66-seat regional legislature.
 Candidates included officials from the incumbent Puntland administration, former government ministers and prominent local entrepreneurs.
-The ballot saw the election of former prime minister of Somalia Abdiweli Mohamed Ali as the 5th president of Puntland, narrowly defeating the incumbent Abdirahman Mohamud Farole.
-Parliament concurrently elected Abdihakim Abdullahi Haji Omar as Puntland's new vice president in place of Abdisamad Ali Shire.
+The ballot saw the election of former prime minister of Somalia Abdiweli Gaas as the fifth president of Puntland, narrowly defeating the incumbent Abdirahman Farole.
+Parliament of Puntland concurrently elected Abdihakim Abdullahi Haji Omar as Puntland's new vice president in place of Abdisamad Ali Shire.

 Democratization process

 Registration phase

 On 15 June 2009, the Puntland government passed a new regional draft constitution, representing a significant step toward the eventual introduction of a multi-party political system to the region for the first time.

 On 15 April 2012, the Puntland government opened a four-day constitutional convention officially inaugurating the new state constitution.
 Overseen by the Puntland Electoral Commission (PEC), the constitution represented the final step in the extant regional democratization process and was scheduled to be followed by the formation of political parties.

-On 28 June 2012, the Puntland's Parliament formally legalized political parties.
+On 28 June 2012, the Parliament of Puntland formally legalized political parties.

 On 12 September 2012, the Puntland Election Commission announced that the registration process for political parties in Puntland was now open.
 This came after the passing of the Political Association Law, the Referendum Act, the District Elections Law and the inauguration of the state constitution.
 With District Council elections slated for early 2013, the three political organizations that have earned the most seats across 21 demarcated districts will then constitute the region's official parties.
 They will also be challengers in the next elections, scheduled for January 2014.

 On 12 November 2012, Members of the Puntland State Parliament amended the Puntland Electoral Law after convening in the administrative capital of Garowe.
 The amendment lowers the minimum required number of votes that each political association must secure per province from 500 to 300.
 It also stipulates that parties should have bureaus open in all of Puntland's eight regions.